 Liquidity risk represents the risk that the Fund will not be able to meet its financial obligations as they fall due i.e. that cash is not available when required.
-The Fund therefore takes steps to ensure that there are adequate cash resources to meet its commitments.
-This will particularly be the case for cash from the cash flow matching mandates from the main investment strategy to meet the pensioner payroll costs and also to meet investment commitments.
+The Fund therefore takes steps to ensure that the Pension Fund has adequate cash resources to meet its commitments.
+This will particularly be the case for cash from the cash flow matching mandates from the main investment strategy to meet the pensioner payroll costs and also cash to meet investment commitments.

-The Fund has immediate access to cash through two instant access accounts which at any one time could have up to £6 million available in total.
-The Fund also has the ability to access immediate cash held by Northern Trust which as at 31 March 2016 was £24.747m.
+The Council has immediate access to cash through two instant access accounts which at any one time could have up to $\pounds$ 6 million available in total.
+The Fund also has the ability to access immediate cash held by Northern Trust which as at 31 March 2017 was $\pounds$ 8.322m.
 The Fund does not have access to an overdraft facility.
-All financial liabilities at 31 March 2016 are due within one year.